 (The Kirche am Steinhof; press photo by Lisa Rastl and © Wien Museum)

 A golden dome appears at the rear of the hospital grounds.
-Otto Wagner designed the Kirche am Steinhof in the early 1900s and it now belongs to the Wien Museum group of sites.
-A classic of Wiener Moderne design, the church has been described as Europe’s first modern church.
+Otto Wagner designed the Kirche am Steinhof in the early 1900s, and it now comes under the Wien Museum group of sites.
+A classic of Wiener Moderne and Jugendstil design, the building has been described as Europe’s first modern church.

 As in the season’s first episode, we only get brief glimpses of Viennese streets.